Topics Map > WiscMail / WiscMail Plus

-Important: Another way to confirm the validity of the email quota warning message you may have recieved, is to log into the Wisc Account Administration site are review your quota information.
+Important: Another way to confirm the validity of the email quota warning message you may have received, is to review your quota information.

 WiscMail users can increase their quota at anytime after their account reaches 90%.
 WiscMail Plus users can request additional quota from their administrator(s) at any time.

 When can I increase my quota?

 WiscMail: The WiscMail system monitors your storage needs and increases your quota when you reach 90% of available space.
 This process runs once a week, so it may take a few days before your quota is automatically increased.

 WiscMail Plus: Your quota can be increased by your domain administrator(s).
 Please contact your admins for quota requests.

 What will happen if I reach or exceed my quota?

 If your quota needs to increase suddenly, the automated increase may not be able to keep up.
 If you reach your quota limit, it is possible for a large message to put you over capacity.
 Once you are at or above your quota limit, messages will no longer be delivered to your account.
 WiscMail and WiscMail Plus senders will see warning messages when they attempt to send email to your account, and the email will not be accepted.
 External senders will also be unable to send email to your account, and they will most likely receive notifications from their email providers that the message transmission was unsuccessful.
 Once adequate space has been made available in your account, new messages will begin to be delivered to your account.